ZLJett/ResumeGenerator/README.md

 **NOTE**: In a resume's directory, _data is really a 'config directory' added to the 'website generation' by CreateResumes.sh, and cannot be used at all like the regular _data directory. ***THIS MEANS that all resume Data files are in YAML and must contain a top level YAML object with the same name as the file, i.e. "skillSetData:"***
 **SEE** "_ymlDefaultResumeData" in "_supplementalFiles" directory for examples of how YAML modified Data files are formatted.
 3. **_outputResumes directory**: This directory is where CreateResumes.sh deposits any PDFs it generated for the Resume.
 See "CreateResumes.sh" notes below for more on how this directory is used. </br>
 **.gitignore**: All of the different resumes should have their "_outputResume" directories ignored by git as their contents are not relevant to the function of the program.
-For a completed example resume see "exampleCompleteTestResume.pdf" in "_supplementalFiles" directory.
+For a complete example resume see "exampleCompleteTestResume.pdf" in the "_supplementalFiles" directory.
 4. **_sass directory**: This directory allows for the resume to have its own ***Resume Styles*** in addition to/modifying, or completely replacing, the default style (i.e. "_sass/defaultStyle.scss").
 These additional .scss files are added in alphabetical order by CreateResumes.sh to the "additional_stylesheets:" config option in the resume's config file and from there added by the @import statements in "assets/css/styles.scss" to the resume. **NOTE**: "defaultStyle.scss" is ALWAYS loaded first, meaning that all .scss files in the resume's _sass directory will come after and thus can override the default stylesheet's styles. </br>
 The .scss files placed in the resumes _sass directory can have any name, but for simplicity do NOT use the resume's name (as that could get quite long). </br>
 These .scss files need no specific example.
 Internally they are standard .scss files.